jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - The definitions in this section will help us moving forward.
-- What follows *represents* truth about fundamental computational structures.
-It is a principally sound explanation, not a definitive guide.
+- They *represent* truth about fundamental computational structures in a principally sound way.
   - This is especially true for types, which are bound to their language.
 - Set theory can be used to *describe* many relations that do not involve sets.
+  - Fine distinction, can be awkward.
+  - Sufficient for us to know this.
 - **Math ahead!** What I want you to retain is that there *exist* structured, well-defined relations *between* values.
 :::